jyutzler/Bridge-Systems/system.md

 ## Defensive Bidding
 ### Doubles
-A double is for takeout over a partscore bid (4♦ or lower) and penalty over opening game bids (4♥ or higher).
+A double is for takeout over a partscore bid (4♦ or lower).
-However, advancer may pull the double with undisclosed distribution and/or poor defensive values.
+In the direct position over a 1-level bid, it shows about 13+ total points and support for the unbid suits or 18+ points and any distribution.
+In the balancing position it can be 2-3 points lighter.

+Advancer is expected to bid after a takeout double.
+The Rule of 9 (#cards + #honors + bid level >= 9) is a reasonable guideline to determine when to convert the double to penalty.
+With insufficient strength and no compelling suit, a 1NT bid is permissible.
+Unlike in other bidding situations, bid four-card suits highest first.
+In some cases this will allow you to show your second suit and give partner a choice of places to play.

 A below-game jump response to a takeout double is invitational (9-12 declarer points).
 To force for one round, responder cuebids opener’s suit.